 Number of delegate places

-Follow the ICM code of practise and the all Wales NHS Passport The company has also been accorded ICM Quality Award Centre status (QAC Registration Number QAC2022) which means that all physical breakaway skills have been risk assessed and have fulfilled the criteria set out by the ICM Quality Award.
-Trainers are ENB A74 Qualified. who has attended the NHS CFSMS Conflict Resolution National Syllabus Familiarisation Seminar & are able to meet the 10 objectives as identified by CFSMS relating to the Conflict Management National Syllabus.
-Lone Working & Conflict Awareness Corporate Personnel Training.
-Edusafe Personal Safety Programme.
-Level 2 BTEC Award in Breakaway & Self Defence & Physical Restraint Practice
+- All trainers follow the ICM code of practise and the all Wales NHS Passport The company has also been accorded ICM Quality Award Centre status (QAC Registration Number QAC2022) which means that all physical breakaway skills have been risk assessed and have fulfilled the criteria set out by the ICM Quality Award.
+Trainers are ENB A74 Qualified and have attended Lone Working & Conflict Awareness Corporate Personnel Training and Edusafe Personal Safety Programme.